All you need to know about the Dubai Tram

 - Using an emergency exit when it is not necessary.

-- Parking vehicles in areas designated for metro users longer than permitted period.
+- Parking vehicles in areas designated for metro users longer than the permitted period.